-On November 19, 2019, the Plan Trustee filed a Complaint against the Company, Titan (US) Corporation, and certain former officers and directors of Star Mountain with the Arizona bankruptcy court, and on February 21, 2020 (in response to a motion to dismiss filed by the Company and Titan (US) Corporation) the Plan Trustee filed an Amended Complaint.
-In his Amended Complaint, and as to the Company and Titan (US) Corporation, the Plan Trustee asserts: (a) a claim that the transaction under the Purchase Agreement should be avoided as a fraudulent conveyance under federal bankruptcy and state law; and (b) as purported alternative claims, that the Company and Titan (US) Corporation have breached their remaining payment obligations to Star Mountain related to the Purchase Agreement.
-The Company and Titan (US) Corporation believe that the Plan Trustee's claims are wholly without merit, and they will continue to aggressively defend against the claims.
+On November 19, 2019, the Plan Trustee filed a Complaint against the Company, Titan (US) Corporation, and certain former officers and directors of Star Mountain with the Arizona bankruptcy court.
+The Plan Trustee has filed a Second Amended Complaint (in response to motions to dismiss filed by the Company and Titan (US) Corporation).
+In his Second Amended Complaint, and as to the Company and Titan (US) Corporation, the Plan Trustee asserts: (a) a claim that the transaction under the Purchase Agreement should be avoided as a fraudulent conveyance as to Star Mountain under federal bankruptcy and state law; and (b)

+as purported alternative claims, that the Company and Titan (US) Corporation have breached their remaining payment obligations to Star Mountain related to the Purchase Agreement.
+The Company and Titan (US) Corporation have filed their Answer to the Complaint; they believe that the Plan Trustee's claims are wholly without merit; and they will continue to aggressively defend against the claims.

 The Company believes that the potential claim of fraudulent conveyance alleged by Aviano, and all of the claims asserted by the Plan Trustee against the Company and Titan (US) are wholly without merit.
-Irrespective of the merits of any such claims, however, if a fraudulent conveyance claim is resolved adversely against the Company, this could materially adversely affect the Company by terminating its interest in Empire State Mine or by potentially resulting in a significant damage claim.
+Irrespective of the merits of any such claims, however, if a fraudulent conveyance claim is resolved adversely against the Company, this could materially adversely affect the Company by terminating its indirect interest in the Empire State Mine or by potentially resulting in a significant damage claim.
 Such a result would have a significant negative impact on the Company.